Emma Lovewell: Career

 After college, Lovewell moved to New York City as a professional dancer and performed with such artists as Snoop Dogg, Björk, and the Rolling Stones.
 She also signed as a model with Wilhelmina Models and spent time working as a personal trainer and group fitness instructor at Soulcycle.
 She also spent a brief time working for her mother's gardening business when Yuan was diagnosed with cancer.

 In 2012, she landed an acting gig for Peloton's kickstarter campaign.
 In 2017, she began working for Peloton full-time as a fitness instructor.

 Lovewell has partnered with a number of brands.
 In 2021, Lovewell collaborated with Sene to create a line of custom jeans.
 In 2022, she partnered with Kite Hill Brands to work on a plant-based food campaign.
 In 2023, she worked with Unilever on a scalp-care brand.
-She is also a sponsored athlete for both Under Armour and Hydrant.
+She used to be a sponsored athlete for both Under Armour and Hydrant.

 In 2023, she published a memoir titled "Live Learn Love Well: Lessons from a Life of Progress Not Perfection".